alex-gamero/100-days-of-code/r2-log.md

 ### R2D9
 Today was also a long day, many hours at work, but I still got home earlier than yesterday.

+### R2D10
+Today was a good day.
+I applied for many jobs, reviewed code, and went to work.